AnyChart/docs.anychart.com/Maps/Labels.md

 Labels can get information to show not only from data sets, it is possible to obtain any property defined in the GeoJSON map source file.
 Look at the next sample and explore it in the playground to understand how it works.

 Labels are not only used to show the names of the regions or any other information that is defined in the data set.
 It is possible to adjust labels to make them show some properties that are defined only in the data source.
-In AnyMap there is a {api:anychart.core.ChoroplethPoint#getFeatureProp}getFeatureProp(){api} method, that allows to get any information from the GeoJson data.
-Look at the next sample and explore it in the playground to understand how it works.

 That is how properties are set in GeoJSON: